ma4nn/moneymoney-sankey/README.md

 ## Licensing

 This repository is published under the [MIT license](./LICENSE).
-This repository uses the great Highchart library, please obtain a valid license [on their website](https://shop.highcharts.com/).
+It uses the great Highcharts library, please obtain a valid license [on their website](https://shop.highcharts.com/).